ipoerner/docker-in-a-box/README.md

 # Grow a Box

-Patches an existing Ubuntu installer image with a custom preseed file and uses that image to provision a new Vagrant box file.
+Patches a vanilla Ubuntu installer image with a preseed file that takes care of auomating the installation process and then uses this patched image to live-provision a new VM to become a Vagrant box.

 Currently uses Ubuntu 14.04.3 amd64 server as a base.
 VirtualBox is used as a provider for Vagrant.

+## Motivation

+Sometimes you need to build a base box to be used with Vagrant entirely from scratch.
+Not based upon some untrusted public base box, or a hand-crafted VM that cannot easily be updated or modified.

+Under the premise that you're working with VirtualBox as a provider for Vagrant and Ubuntu is your OS of choice, preseeding comes as a natural choice for automating the installation process.

+Future versions may add support for other OS and different providers.
+I'd always be happy about contributions of any kind!

 ## Usage